WildMeOrg/old_wildme-docs/docs/developers/codex.md

 **Data upload use case : Unauthorised user uploads an image.**
    * Houston accesses User database to determine if user authorised (user is citizen scientist so not an authorised user).
-   * Houston intakes images and metadata from the React frontend.
+   * Houston intakes images and metadata from the frontend interface.
       * Metadata is used to create Sighting and Encounter records.
-      * All Images for the upload are saved into a singleSubmission on a local Gitlab instance.
+      * All Images for the upload are saved into a single Submission on a local Gitlab instance.
       * Images are used to create Assets, which are then associated with encounters.
    * Houston sends image to WB-IA for processing.
-      * Houston recieves Annotation data from WB-IA and creates lightweight Annotation records.
+      * Houston receives Annotation data from WB-IA and creates lightweight Annotation records.
       * The derived Annotation records are associated with the sent Asset, and available for researchers to use in matching.
       * An Asset does not require an Annotation, as WBIA detection may not find anything useful.
    * Houston sends data to EDM for storage as unapproved.